 - Don't recommend surgical deactivation of Migraine trigger points outside of a clinical trial.
 The value of this form of "Migraine surgery" is still a research question.
 Observational studies and a small controlled trial suggest possible benefit.
 However, large multicenter, randomized controlled trials with long-term follow-up are needed to provide accurate estimates of the effectiveness and harms of surgery.
 Long-term side effects are unknown but potentially a concern.

-- Don’t prescribe opioid or butalbital containing medications as first line treatment for recurrent headache disorders.
+- Don't prescribe opioid or butalbital containing medications as first line treatment for recurrent headache disorders.
 These medications impair alertness and may produce dependence or addiction syndromes, an undesirable risk for the young, otherwise healthy people most likely to have recurrent headaches.
-They increase the risk that episodic headache disorders such as Migraine will become chronic, and may produce heightened sensitivity to pain.
+They _increase the risk _ that episodic headache disorders such as Migraine will become chronic, and may produce heightened sensitivity to pain.
 Use may be appropriate when other treatments fail or are contraindicated.
 Such patients should be monitored for the development of chronic headache.

 - Don't recommend prolonged or frequent use of over-the-counter (OTC) pain medications for headache.
 OTC medications are appropriate treatment for occasional headaches if they work reliably without intolerable side effects.
 Frequent use (especially of caffeine-containing medications) can lead to an increase in headaches, known as medication overuse headache (MOH).
 To avoid this, OTC medication should be limited to no more than two days per week.
 In addition to MOH, prolonged overuse of acetaminophen can cause liver damage, while overuse of nonsteroidal anti-inflammatory drugs can lead to gastrointestinal bleeding.